rossbachp/DeciCollab/presentations/introduction/adr-introduction.md

 * __Focus on the Writing, Not the Writer__
   * Critique the work, not the person.
 Keep feedback professional and supportive.
 * __Be Specific in Feedback__
   * Use examples to highlight strengths and areas for improvement.
-Avoid vague statements like “I didn’t like it” without explanation.
+Avoid vague statements like “I didn't like it” without explanation.
 * __Balance Praise and Critique__
   * Acknowledge what works well along with suggestions for improvement.
 * __Encourage Growth, Not Perfection__